 Welcome to SCOOP's Website!

-Please do not take stray and feral cats to the open admission county shelter where 9 out of 10 cats are killed.
-Instead, be a part of the humane and compassionate solution: spay/neuter the stray and feral cats in your neighborhood, and provide daily food and shelter from inclement weather.
-We use feral villa houses, home made shelters with straw, lectro kennel pads, microwaveable disks, heated water bowls, and more.
-Contact us for ideas.
+Please do not take stray and feral cats to the open admission county shelter where they will be killed.
+Rather, be a part of the humane and compassionate solution: spay/neuter the stray and feral cats in your neighborhood, and provide daily food and shelter from inclement weather.
+We use feral villa houses, homemade Rubbermaid shelters with straw, lectro kennel pads, microwaveable disks, heated water bowls, and more.
+Please contact us for ideas.

-SCOOP has funded the spay/neuter surgeries and vaccinations for 1100 cats since 2007!
+SCOOP has funded the spay/neuter surgeries and vaccinations for 1400 cats.

 "Have a Heart" Program

-SCOOP has 15 cats who have been diagnosed with some form of cardiomyopathy, or are being monitored.
+SCOOP has 21 cats who have been diagnosed with some form of cardiomyopathy, or are being monitored.
 Among the special needs cats at SCOOP, this is the most expensive medical issue to monitor and treat.
 The cost can exceed $1,000 each year per cat, and much more when a cat is in the final stages of heart disease.
 Treatment extends the life of these cats and improves their quality of life.
-Sadly, SCOOP has lost four cats to heart disease: Squirrel at age 10, Toby at age 12, Archie at age 6, Izzy at age 12, and Squirrel at age 10.
+This program in in memory of those SCOOP cats who have lost their lives due to heart disease: Squirrel, age 10, Toby, age 12, Archie, age 6, Izzy, age 12, Squirrel, age 10, Star, age 17, Romie, age 12, Randy, age 15, and Stewie, age 12.
 Donations to our "Have a Heart" program will assist us in providing the best possible medical care to these cats who suffer from heart disease.
 All donations are tax deductible.
 Thank you!

 Who We Are:

-Pretty and her kitten, Tabitha Gabe, taking notes!
-Gus
+Pretty and her kitten, Tabitha In Memory of Gabe Gus

 What is Trap-Neuter-Return (TNR) that SCOOP advocates?: